gentrexha/get-all-links/README.md

 ## Getting started

-Install the required project packages using pip with
+Install the required project packages using pip with:
 ```
 pip install -r requirements.txt
 ```

 ## Usage

-Scrape outputs for amounts 15000 and 25000 and months 12 and 24 with
+Get all links from www.bbc.com and save it to output.xlsx
 ```
-python get_data.py --website www.bbc.com
+python get_data.py --filename output
 ```

 Find more help and information with